nmackler/pochven_math/README.md

 - `--camping-system`: System ID to camp in (0-23).
 If not provided, a random system will be chosen.
 - `--flashpoint-systems`: Three system IDs (0-23) where flashpoints start.
 If not provided, random systems will be chosen.
+- `--fleet-starting-system`: System ID where the flashpoint fleet starts (0-23).
+If not provided, starts at a random flashpoint.
 - `--n-flashpoints`: Number of flashpoints to complete in each simulation (default: 10)
 - `--n-simulations`: Number of simulations to run (default: 1000)
 - `--max-flashpoints`: Maximum number of flashpoints to plot in probability curve (default: 20)